cosmos-lang/Logic-Functional-Object-Oriented-Prototypal-Temporal-Tictactoe/README.md

 _How is this temporal?_
 --

 _next_ is an operator in temporal logic.
-Therefore, since Cosmos™ has a _next_ keyword, it is part of the temporal logic paradigm.
+This is something Cosmos™ incorporates by having a _next_ keyword.
+Therefore, it is part of the temporal logic paradigm.
 Thus, it's not only logic-functional but _temporal logic-functional._

 _That's just imperative programming!?_
 --